Course in Laboratory Animal Science for Researchers, 10 ECTS

 The course consists of the following

-Tuesday 11 February there will be an introduction to the course and the use of Canvas and FOTS.
+An introduction to the course and the use of Canvas and FOTS.
 This will not be mandatory, but for those who wants to get some help getting started on the self study.
-The introduction will be held at Fellesauditoriet bygg 22.
-If anybody wants to join via Skype, please let us know on your registration form.

-- Written assignment: Make an application for performance of an animal experiment (FOTS application), deadline 1 April 2020.
+- Written assignment: Make an application for performance of an animal experiment (FOTS application)

 - 2 days of practical training, deadline 1 month after the course week.